-It will soon be easier for workers, who require a licence or registration, to move around Australia using their current licence.
+Workers who hold certain licences or registrations may be able to work across Australia using their current licence.
 Automatic Mutual Recognition (AMR) aims to reduce red tape and decrease to cost of doing business for both workers and business owners.
 AMR will ease the burden on workers such as FIFO or those relocating to another state on a temporary basis.

-Current licence holders will be able to take up work opportunities across the country using the licence or registration issued to them in their home state, without needing to apply for a licence or registration in another state or territory.
-For the purposes of AMR an individual's home state is defined as their primary place of residence or work.
+If you hold a current licence you may be able to take up work opportunities across the country using your interstate licence or registration without needing to apply for a licence or registration in South Australia.
+For the purposes of AMR your home state is defined as your primary place of residence or work.

 Requirement to notify intention to work